Vermilion Parish Profile

 • Parish contest events will be offered such as: Personal Development, Demonstration Day, Achievement Day and Record Books to allow 4-H members an opportunity to build organizational, communication and team working skills

-• Junior Leaders organized a yearlong service-learning effort on Environmental and Coastal Awareness
+• Junior Leaders organized a yearlong service-learning effort on literacy to increase knowledge and promote community awareness

 Strengthen families and communities

-• Snap-Ed program clients receive education and training on feeding their families healthier with limited resources
+• NCH program clients receive education and training on feeding their families healthier according to their economic status

 • Nutrition and health programs to help reduce the incidence of chronic disease and prevent obesity